 Thinking about skipping a big wedding and eloping with your loved one?
-Maybe you can’t justify spending money on an elaborate wedding, or you want the day to be solely about you and your partner?
-You’re not alone.
-Many modern couples are turning to elopements.
+If you can’t justify spending money on an elaborate wedding, or you want the day to be solely about you and your partner without family and friends, planning an elopement is likely the best decision for you.

-Some are doing it the old-fashioned way: going to City Hall and getting a marriage certificate from a judge.
-Others are getting creative, eloping in their favorite park, or traveling to a destination to say their vows in a dream setting.
-Many are still incorporating amenities from a traditional wedding such as a photographer to capture the big moment or a bakery to make a cake just for them.
-Who wants to miss the wedding cake slicing?
+Today, many couples are doing it the old-fashioned way, like going to City Hall and getting a marriage certificate from a judge.
+That process is simple, straightforward, and relatively cheap.
+On the other hand, others are getting creative, eloping in their favorite park or traveling to a destination to say their vows in a dream setting (because why not say '"I do" under a waterfall or at the peak of a mountain?)
+Some couples are even choosing to do an activity while they elope, declaring their love on a kayak or while sky diving.
+The best part?
+No matter your elopement style, you still have the option to incorporate amenities from a traditional wedding, such as a photographer to capture the big moment or a bakery to make a cake just for you.

-There are many options for couples looking to elope, and they range in price.
-To help us figure out how much it costs to elope we reached out to Amber Sovorsky, Tori Ware, and Maddie Mae, consultants with Adventure Instead, a company that plans elopements.
-They told us how much it costs to elope, how to shed dollars off that price, and how the budget compares to other types of weddings.
+However, given the array of elopement options to choose from, you may be curious about the price tag associated with this type of wedding celebration.
+Luckily, you've come to the right place!
+To help us figure out exactly how much it costs to elope, we reached out to Amber Sovorsky, Tori Ware, and Maddie Mae, consultants with Adventure Instead, to help break down the average costs of an elopement—plus tips on how to shed dollars off that price, and an explanation of how this budget compares to other types of weddings.

 Meet the Expert

-Amber Sovorsky, Tori Ware, and Maddie Mae are engagement consultants with the company Adventure Instead.
+Amber Sovorsky, Tori Ware, and Maddie Mae are consultants with Adventure Instead, a company that plans elopements.

 Average Cost of Eloping

 If you want to go to City Hall and forgo all wedding frills, eloping is extremely affordable.
 You simply have to pay a small fee for a marriage certificate and a government employee to legally conduct your ceremony.
 In New York City, for example, it costs $60 total: $35 for the license and $25 for the ceremony.
-Even in places that are more expensive (in San Francisco it costs $93 for the license and $70 for the ceremony), the whole process costs less than $200.
+Even in places that are more expensive (like San Francisco where it costs $116 for the license and $98 for the ceremony), the whole process might cost you a little over $200.

-Your elopement will cost more if you want to hire suppliers from photographers to makeup artists to caterers.
+According to Adventure Instead, which plans more exotic and elaborate elopements, clients typically spend anywhere from $5,000 to $15,000 on their big day.
+“More than fifty percent of the budget usually goes to a photographer,” they share.
+“That person also helps the couple find a location, suggests vendors, and other functions similar to a wedding planner.”
+What's more, the cost to elope will likely be more money if you want to hire additional suppliers like makeup artists and caterers.
 Add a new tuxedo and a wedding dress on top of that, and you’re getting into a more expensive category.
-But the great part of eloping is you can pick and choose what is important to you.
-Splurge on the items you care about and ignore the rest.
+But the great part of eloping is you can pick and choose what is important to you—splurge on the items you care about and ignore the rest.

-“Prioritize the things that matter most to you and your partner and experience,” said the consultants from Adventure Instead.
+“Prioritize the things that matter most to you and your partner and experience,” says Adventure Instead.
 “And the traditions and elements that don’t matter to you or you don’t want to include for budget reasons—don't!
 This day is for the two of you.
 No one else.”

 How to Save Money on an Elopement